Raising A Rottweiler Puppy? Bookmark This Feeding Chart

 Dry Food (Kibble)

+Standard kibble is a popular choice among Rottweiler owners because it’s convenient, affordable, and easy to store.
 There are countless varieties of dry food on the market, so it should be easy to find one that suits your needs.
-When it’s mealtime, serve kibble as-is—the crunchy texture may help in reducing plaque build-up—or mix with water or bone broth for added hydration.
+When it’s mealtime, serve kibble as-is or mix with water or bone broth for added hydration.

 The downside to kibble?
-Dry food is somewhat notorious for containing less-than-desirable ingredients—from unhealthy to potentially harmful.
+Dry food is somewhat notorious for containing less-than-desirable ingredients — from unhealthy to potentially harmful.
 Some of the controversial ingredients in kibble are listed below in our section on dog food ingredients to avoid.

 Wet Food (Canned)